Israeli tanks move into the occupied West Bank for the first time since 2002 amid growing crackdown

 Tanks were last deployed in the territory in 2002, when Israel fought a deadly Palestinian uprising.

 Violence has surged in the West Bank throughout the Israel-Hamas war in Gaza.
-Israel has carried out raids during that time, but with fighting in Gaza and Lebanon on hold, Netanyahu has been under pressure from far-right governing partners to crack down on militancy in the West Bank.
+Israel has carried out raids, but with fighting in Gaza and Lebanon on hold, Netanyahu has been under pressure from far-right governing partners to crack down on militancy in the West Bank.

 More than 800 Palestinians have been killed in the West Bank since the war in Gaza erupted on Oct.
 7, 2023 with a Hamas attack on southern Israel.
 Israel says most were militants, but stone-throwing youths protesting the incursions as well as people not involved in confrontations have also been killed.
 In the most recent operation, a pregnant Palestinian woman was killed.